spatialos/gdk-for-unity/docs/modules/deployment-launcher/launch-deployments.md

 #### Worker Type

-The simulated player worker type can be chosen from a drop-down list of workers in the project.
+The simulated player coordinator worker type can be chosen from a drop-down list of workers in the project.

 ### Launching a deployment